Avraham Stern: Death

-The "most secret" report made by the police to the British mandatory government said, "Stern was ... just finishing lacing his shoes when he suddenly leapt for the window opposite.
+The report designated as "most secret" made by the police to the British mandatory government stated, "Stern was ... just finishing lacing his shoes when he suddenly leapt for the window opposite.
 He was halfway out of the window when he was shot by two of the three policemen in the room."
-Assistant Superintendent Geoffrey J. Morton, the most senior policeman present, later wrote in his memoirs that he had feared Stern was about to set off an explosive device as he had previously threatened to do if captured.
+Assistant Superintendent Geoffrey J. Morton, the most senior policeman present, later wrote in his memoirs that he had feared Stern was about to set off an explosive device, as he had previously threatened to do if captured.

-The police version was dismissed by Stern's followers and others, who believed that Stern had been shot in cold blood.
-Edward Hyams puts it laconically: "Stern was 'shot while trying to escape'".
-Morton successfully sued four publishers of books which claimed he murdered Stern, including the English publisher of The Revolt, which settled without consulting the author, Menachem Begin, who wanted to go to court.
-Lehi tried unsuccessfully to assassinate Morton at least three times.
-Binyamin Gepner, a former Lehi member who in 1980 interviewed another policeman Stewart who had been present at Stern's death, said that Stewart had effectively admitted Stern was murdered but later refused to repeat it.
-The policeman whose gun was trained on Stern until Morton arrived, Bernard Stamp, said in a 1986 interview broadcast on Israel Radio, that Morton's account was "hogwash."
+The police version was disputed by Stern's followers and others, who believed that Stern had been shot in cold blood.
+Edward Hyams puts it laconically: "Stern was 'shot while trying to escape'."
+Binyamin Gepner, a former Lehi member who in 1980 interviewed another policeman, Stewart, who had been present at Stern's death, said Stewart had effectively admitted Stern was murdered, though Stewart subsequently denied saying this.
+The policeman whose gun was trained on Stern until Morton arrived, Bernard Stamp, said in a 1986 interview broadcast on Israel Radio that Morton's account was "hogwash."
 According to Stamp, Morton pulled Stern from the couch on which he was sitting, "sort of pushed him, spun him around, and Morton shot him."
-Stamp has been cited saying Stern was killed while unarmed with no chance of escape.
+Stamp has been cited as saying that Stern was killed while unarmed and with no chance of escape.

+Lehi attempted three times, unsuccessfully, to assassinate Geoffrey Morton.
+Morton eventually moved back to England, where he wrote his memoirs.
+He died in 1996, at the age of 89.
+He successfully sued four publishers of books which claimed he "murdered" Stern, including the English publisher of The Revolt.
+The publisher settled without consulting the author, Menachem Begin, who wanted to go to court.

+Descendants

-His son, Yair, born a few months after Stern's killing, is a broadcast journalist and TV news anchor who once headed Israel Television.
-His grandson Shay, is also a media personality and presenter in Israel.
+Stern's son, Yair, born a few months after Stern's killing, is a broadcast journalist and TV news anchor who once headed Israel Television.
+His grandson, Shay, is also a media personality and presenter in Israel.

 Honours

-A memorial ceremony attended by Israeli politicians and government officials is held each year at Stern's grave in the Nahalat Yitzhak Cemetery in Givatayim.
+An annual memorial ceremony is held at Stern's grave in the Nahalat Yitzhak Cemetery in Givatayim.
 In 1978, a postage stamp was issued in his honor.

 In 1981, the town of Kochav Yair (Yair's Star) was founded and named after Stern's nickname.

 The place "where he was shot is a museum and place of pilgrimage for a growing number of hard-right youths".

 In January 2016, actor Steven Schub played the part of Avraham 'Yair' Stern in the world premiere of historian Zev Golan's play The Ghosts of Mizrachi Bet Street, based on the life of Avraham Stern directed by Leah Stoller and S. Kim Glassman at The Jerusalem Theatre in Israel.